Xenogenesis (film)

-Xenogenesis is a 1978 Canadian-American science fiction short film directed by James Cameron.
+Xenogenesis is a 1978 Canadian-American science fiction short film directed by James Cameron and Randall Frakes.
 It stars William Wisher Jr. and Margaret Umbel.

 Plot

 Raj (an engineered man, trained to deliver humanity from the final cataclysm) and Laurie (a woman raised by a machine, but she alone knew the power of love) are sent in a gigantic sentient starship to search space for a place to start a new life cycle.
-Having come across a derelict starship, belonging to an unknown people said to have been dead for fifty thousand years, Raj decides to take a look around.
+Having come across a derelict starship, belonging to an unknown people said to have been dead for fifty thousand years, Raj decides to investigate.
 He comes across a gigantic robotic cleaner, which attacks Raj and he ends up hanging from an edge.
-Laurie arrives to help, driving a vehicle with four legs.
+Laurie arrives to help, operating a vehicle which moves on four legs.
 Raj instructs her to get back to their ship, but she refuses and engages the robot in combat.
-Laurie pushes the robot towards the edge, with the robot fighting to not go over it.
+The film ends with Raj still hanging from the ledge; Laurie pushing the robot towards the edge, with the robot fighting to not go over it.